-There is some evidence that stinging nettle may raise blood sugar and could possibly interfere with diabetes management.
+There is some evidence that stinging nettle may raise blood sugar and interfere with diabetes management.
 There is also evidence that it can lower blood sugar.
-Either way, patients with diabetes should monitor their blood sugar closely when using stinging nettle.
+Patients with diabetes should monitor their blood sugar closely when using stinging nettle.

 Stinging nettle can have a diuretic effect.
-If you have kidney or bladder issues, speak with your physician.
+If you have kidney or bladder issues, speak with your provider.

-ACE inhibitors: Captpril (Capoten), Elaropril (Vasotec), lisinopril (Zestril), fosinopril (Monopril)
+- ACE inhibitors: Captopril (Capoten), Elaropril (Vasotec), lisinopril (Zestril), fosinopril (Monopril)

-Drugs for diabetes -- Stinging nettle may lower blood sugar, so it could make the effects of these drugs stronger, raising the risk of hypoglycemia (low blood sugar).
+Stinging nettle may lower blood sugar, so it could strengthen the effects of these drugs, raising the risk of hypoglycemia (low blood sugar).

-Lithium -- Stinging nettle may have a diuretic effect and may decrease how well the body excretes the drug.
+Stinging nettle may have a diuretic effect and may reduce the body's ability to remove this drug.

-Non-Steroidal Anti-Inflammatory Drugs (NSAIDs) -- In a scientific study of patients with acute arthritis, stewed stinging nettle leaves enhanced the anti-inflammatory effect of diclofenac, an NSAID.
-Although the effect can reduce pain, talk to your doctor before taking or using stinging nettle if you also take NSAIDs.
+In a scientific study of patients with acute arthritis, stewed stinging nettle leaves enhanced the anti-inflammatory effect of diclofenac, an NSAID.
+Although this effect can reduce pain, talk to your doctor before taking or using stinging nettle if you also take NSAIDs.